Serving Every Symbol: All-Symbol PIR and Batch Codes: The Length of ASP and ASB Codes

 \begin{proof}

 We first show that $G''$ satisfies the $4$-all-symbol PIR property.
 For columns of $I_k$ the previous lemma gives four disjoint recovery sets.
-For the parity column we find the recovery sets simply by choosing the columns of $I$, the columns of $A$ and then the two copies of the parity column.
-For columns of $A$ it is slightly more complicated:
+For the parity column, the recovery sets are obtained by taking the two copies of the parity column, the columns of we $I_k$, and the columns of $A$ (here we exploit the fact that $q$ is odd).
+The case for columns of $A$ is slightly more complicated:

 Suppose we want to find four recovery sets for a column $\bfg_{i_0}$ with $k < i_0 \leq n$, i.e., a column of $A$.
 As a first recovery set we choose $R_1 = \{ i_0\}$.
 A second recovery set can be found using only columns from $I_k$, in fact one can choose